Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 Complication of isolation?
 The United States finds it difficult to avoid Russia

+In this photo released by the press service of the Russian Foreign Ministry, Russian Foreign Minister Sergey Lavrov (left) conveys the message of Russian President Vladimir Putin to the President of the Republic of Congo, Felix Tshisekedi, during their meeting in Brazzaville, Congo, July 25, 2022.
+The Biden administration likes to say Russia is now internationally isolated because of its invasion of Ukraine, but its top officials are hardly sitting alone and isolated in the Kremlin and now the United States wants to talk.

-WASHINGTON (AP) The Biden administration likes to say that Russia has isolated itself internationally due to his invasion of Ukraine.
+WASHINGTON, DC, USA (AP) The Biden administration likes to say that Russia has isolated itself internationally due to its invasion of Ukraine.
 Yet senior officials in Moscow have hardly been cloistered in the Kremlin.
 And now even the United States wants to talk.

-Russian President Vladimir Putin was meeting with world leaders, including Turkish President Recep Tayyip Erdogan, whose country is a member of NATO.
-Meanwhile, his top diplomat, Foreign Minister Sergey Lavrov, is go around the worldsmiling, shaking hands and posing for photos with foreign leaders, including friends from the United States
+Russian President Vladimir Putin has met with world leaders, including Turkish President Recep Tayyip Erdogan, whose country is a member of the North Atlantic Treaty Organization (NATO).
+Meanwhile, his top diplomat, Foreign Minister Sergei Lavrov, tours the world, smiling, shaking hands and posing for photos with foreign leaders, including friends of the United States.

-And on Wednesday, Secretary of State Antony Blinken said he wanted to end months of high-level US diplomatic estrangement with Lavrov to discuss the release of American detainees as well as issues related to Ukraine.
+And, on Wednesday, Secretary of State Antony Blinken said he wanted to end months of high-level US diplomatic estrangement with Lavrov to discuss the release of US detainees as well as Ukraine-related issues.
 The call has not been scheduled but is expected in the coming days.

 The handshakes and phone calls cast doubt on a central element of the US strategy to end the war in Ukraine: that diplomatic and economic isolation, along with setbacks on the battlefield, would ultimately force Russia to send her troops home.